-Defendant Michael George has filed a petition to file a late motion under 28 U.S.C. § 2255, contending that his court-appointed counsel failed to file an appeal of his sentence although defendant had asked him to do so following his sentencing on November 3, 2010.
-He states that he did not find out until a year later that his appeal had not been filed and therefore missed the deadline to file a timely § 2255 petition.
+Defendant Norberto Burciaga has filed a motion for post conviction relief under 28 U.S.C. § 2255.
+Among other things, he asserts that his counsel failed to file a notice of appeal on his behalf although defendant asked him to do so following his sentencing on March 14, 2012.
+He states that he missed the deadline to file a timely § 2255 petition because he did not find out until just recently that his appeal had not been filed.
+I will construe his motion as including a request to file an untimely motion under 28 U.S.C. § 2255.